 "colors": [ "red", "#00ff00", "rgb(0,0,255)" ]

-Please note: If colors are configured on a card that includes measures with configured colors, the card colors will be used rather than the measure colors.
+Please note: If colors are configured on a report that includes measures with configured colors, the report colors will be used rather than the measure colors.